-Chamomile is a one of those wonder-herbs that can do almost anything calm related.
-As a relaxation agent and a digestive aid, it’s a list-topper—try a cup of chamomile tea in the evening.
+One of those wonder-herbs that can do almost anything calm related, this herb is a top notch relaxation agent and digestive aid.
+To improve sleep and support your body's healing process, try a cup of chamomile tea in the evening.

-L-theanine can also work wonders for a soothing night’s sleep.
+This natural powerhouse work wonders for delivering a soothing night’s sleep.
 Found naturally in green tea, l-theanine can help switch off your “brain chatter” so you can drift off, more effortlessly to sleep.

 Just remember that everyone’s body is different.
 Depending on your health and state of mind, you might experience overnight success—but your body might need more time to reap the fullest benefits of any of these remedies.